dev-sandoval/technical-portfolio-v2/.github/instructions/model-segment.instructions.md

 ## Best Practices:

-### 1. Strong Typing
+### 1. Strong Typing and Type Safety
-- Always define proper TypeScript interfaces
+- Always define comprehensive TypeScript interfaces
-- Use enums for controlled vocabularies
+- Use const assertions for better type inference
-- Leverage utility types (Pick, Omit, Partial)
+- Leverage utility types (Pick, Omit, Partial, Required)
-- Create specific types for different use cases
+- Create specific types for different use cases (DTOs, domain objects, view models)
+- Use branded types for IDs and other critical values

-### 2. Immutability
+### 2. Immutability and Pure Functions
 - Prefer readonly properties where appropriate
-- Use immutable update patterns
+- Use immutable update patterns (spread operators, library helpers)
-- Avoid mutating input parameters
+- Avoid mutating input parameters - always return new objects
+- Design functions to be pure (same input = same output, no side effects)
+- Use functional programming patterns for data transformations

-### 3. Single Responsibility
+### 3. Single Responsibility and Modularity
-- Keep each function focused on one task
+- Keep each function focused on one specific task
-- Separate validation, transformation, and business logic
+- Separate validation, transformation, and business logic concerns
-- Create small, composable functions
+- Create small, composable functions that can be easily tested
+- Group related functions into focused modules
+- Avoid large, monolithic operations that do everything

-### 4. Error Handling
+### 4. Comprehensive Error Handling
-- Define clear error types and codes
+- Define clear error types with specific error codes and messages
-- Provide meaningful error messages
+- Provide meaningful, user-friendly error messages
-- Handle edge cases gracefully
+- Handle edge cases gracefully (empty arrays, null values, etc.)
+- Use Result types or similar patterns for operations that can fail
+- Log errors appropriately for debugging while protecting user data

-### 5. Performance
+### 5. Performance and Optimization
 - Avoid expensive operations in frequently called functions
-- Use memoization for computed values
+- Use memoization for computed values that don't change often
-- Implement proper caching strategies
+- Implement proper caching strategies for data that doesn't change frequently
+- Consider lazy evaluation for expensive operations
+- Profile and optimize bottlenecks based on actual usage patterns

+### 6. Testing and Documentation
+- Write comprehensive unit tests for all business logic
+- Document complex business rules with inline comments
+- Provide clear JSDoc comments for public APIs
+- Include examples in documentation for complex functions
+- Test edge cases and error conditions thoroughly

 Remember: The model segment is the core of your business logic.
 Keep it pure, testable, and independent of UI concerns.
+It should be the most stable and well-tested part of your application.